eyurtsev/FlowCytometryTools/doc/source/quick.rst

 Transformations
 --------------------------

+The presence of both very dim and very bright cell populations in flow cytometry data can make it difficult to simultaneously visualize both populations on the same plot.

+To solve this problem, one often applies a transformation to the data that makes it possible to visualize both cell populations on the same scale.

 If you'd like to see your data (and be able to make sense of it), you'll *likely* need to transform it.

 Let's apply an 'hlog' transformation to the ``Y2-A``, ``B1-A`` and ``V2-A`` channels,